Airdate: November 26, 2014.

 Again, going back to “Boyz Crazy”, how his breakup with Wendy affected him depends on your interpretation of the events of that episode.
 If Robbie meant to hypnotize Wendy, we see that Robbie made an attempt (albeit a horrible, callous, self-serving attempt) to maintain what he knew was a failing relationship, and may be regretting his deception (optimistically- pessimists may take the road that he was regretting the exposure of his failure).
 If he didn’t, he realized that something horrible happened, he doesn’t know what, and that life screwed with him.

-Incredibly, Robbie’s gothic tragedy contrasts starkly with his parents.
+Incredibly, Robbie’s gothic tragedy contrasts starkly with his parents, at least on first appearance.
 Sure, Mr. and Mrs. Valentino appear to be chipper and happy.
 Yet, when you get down to it, they are almost sociopathic.
 They gleefully run a funeral home, smile when people appear to be on the verge of death, seem to ignore the troubles of their son… I could make a good case explaining that Robbie is rebelling against his parent’s strange personalities by taking on an ironic gothic image- one that seems to rebel against society, yet one who runs on the id- this in deep contrast to his parents, who seem happy, yet seem moved by the cheques they get from running a funeral home in Gravity Falls.